Table of Contents

 The third lesson is that the best leaders are the best servants.
 According to Hsieh, leaders must work to remove barriers to their employees’ jobs so that they can perform better.

 Managers shouldn’t make decisions that concern employees’ jobs if the employee deals with the process and problem every day (skin in the game).

 As such, Zappos is a reversed-hierarchy company.

 The guidelines, lessons, stories, and above all, the mindset of Tony Hsieh are so extraordinary instructive that my only regret is that I didn’t read his book sooner.

 The biggest lesson of the book though wasn’t explicitly written.
-This lesson is the key to understand how Tony was so good at business.
-It’s the secret to understand how he became so rich — twice.
+This lesson is the key to understanding how Tony was so good at business.
+It’s the secret to understanding how he became so rich — twice.

 That lesson is that Tony never thought to serve himself, but to serve others.